 The following are some images I’ve made of wild and native squirrel species across North America, with a little information about the animal and where it was found.
 Click on any image to enlarge.

-Western Gray Squirrel (Olympia, Washington)
+Eastern Gray Squirrel (Olympia, Washington)

 White Fox Squirrel (Tallahassee, Florida)